twidi/streamdeckfs/README.md

 Note that the value can contain a semicolon, as the variable are replaced before the parsing, so it won't be seen as an option separator.
 But if it's in the filename, `/` are not available.

+### Examples

-Here is an example showing how this can be used to display different texts depending on a state.
+The first example below shows how this can be used to display different texts depending on a state.
 This example will also show that a variable value can contain a variable itself, and that a variable does not need to be the full value of the configuration value:

 ```
 TEXT;text=1;fit;disabled=!$VAR_STATE="state_one"